Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 3,000–25,000/night (~€260–2,170) | Location: Södra Blasieholmshamnen 8, Norrmalm

-Grand Hôtel Stockholm (1874) is Sweden’s most significant hotel — the extraordinary waterfront position (the hotel occupies the shoreline directly opposite the Royal Palace, the most extraordinary hotel position in Scandinavia), the extraordinary Nobel history (the Nobel Prize Dinner is held at Stockholm City Hall but the Nobel Prize Banquet delegates and laureates have traditionally stayed at the Grand — the list of guests includes Ingmar Bergman, Alfred Hitchcock, Elizabeth Taylor, and every Nobel laureate since the Prize was established in 1901), and the extraordinary Verandan restaurant (the finest hotel breakfast in Sweden — the extraordinary Scandinavian smörgåsbord, the most complete hotel breakfast in the Nordic countries).
+Grand Hôtel Stockholm (1874) is Sweden’s most significant hotel.
+Its waterfront position is unmatched in Scandinavia — the hotel occupies the shoreline directly opposite the Royal Palace.
+The Nobel history runs deep: the Nobel Prize Dinner is held at Stockholm City Hall, but the Nobel Prize Banquet delegates and laureates have traditionally stayed at the Grand, and the guest list includes Ingmar Bergman, Alfred Hitchcock, Elizabeth Taylor, and every Nobel laureate since the Prize was established in 1901.
+The Verandan restaurant serves the finest hotel breakfast in Sweden — a full Scandinavian smörgåsbord, the most complete hotel breakfast in the Nordic countries.

-The Cadier Bar: Named for Régis Cadier (the French hotelier who founded the Grand in 1874), the Cadier Bar is the social heart of Stockholm’s cultural establishment — the extraordinary view of the Royal Palace across the Strömmen waterway from the bar terrace is the finest hotel bar view in Scandinavia.
+The Cadier Bar: Named for Régis Cadier (the French hotelier who founded the Grand in 1874), the Cadier Bar is the social heart of Stockholm’s cultural establishment — the view of the Royal Palace across the Strömmen waterway from the bar terrace is arguably the best hotel bar view in Scandinavia.

 Nobis Hotel — Design Excellence